Centre for Skin Sciences

 Excellence is recognised through substantial investment from both industry and research councils, leading to high impact research outputs.
 We boast a long heritage in generating new insights into melanogenesis with recent national headlines reporting the discovery of the first gene for hair greying; we also found out about genes that associate with straight vs curly hair and our links with industry translate into commercial opportunities for our partners.

-Close partnerships with the Plastic Surgery and Burns Research Unit, a charity raising funding for burns research, and Leeds Musculoskeletal Biomedical Research Unit, shapes our research in wound healing and inflammatory skin diseases.
+Close partnerships with the Plastic Surgery and Burns Research Unit, a charity raising funding for burns research, and Leeds Musculoskeletal Biomedical Research Unit, shape our research in wound healing and inflammatory skin diseases.
 The CSS occupies laboratories within the Faculty of Life Sciences at the University of Bradford, which provides state-of-the-art research facilities and equipment.

 * Ethical Tissue was the winner of BioBank of the year 2016